BillowLabs/bitbazaar-book/01_What_Is_Cryptocurrency.md

-What is Cryptocurrency?
+# What is Cryptocurrency?
-When learning about cryptocurrency, it's easiest to start with why rather than what.
+When learning about cryptocurrency, it's easiest to start with *why* rather than *what*.
 So let's start with the following question:

-How would you create a digital system where individuals could exchange cash?
+**How would you create a digital system where individuals could exchange cash?**

 You would need to: